Setting up your homepage with Launch

 The Blog posts section allows you to display images and text from up to four of your most recent posts.
-To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor under Online store>Blog posts.
+To specify the "preview" text that appears for each post, use Shopify’s excerpt function.
+This is located in the post editor under Online store > Blog posts.

 Start by selecting the Blog you want to feature from the top dropdown.
-While many stores maintain only one blog (called "News" by default) some create multiple to better categorize information including customer stories, tips, tutorials, FAQs and more.
-You could even create multiple blog posts sections on your homepage to feature recent posts from different blogs!
+While many stores maintain only one blog, some create multiple to better categorize information including customer stories, tips, tutorials, FAQs and more.

 Next, you'll select the Number of posts to show from the dropdown menu.
-You can display two to four of your most recent posts in the blog posts section on your homepage.
+You can display between two and four of your most recent posts in this homepage section.

-Finally, you can enter an optional Headingand Subheadingfor your section in the bottom fields.
-Something like "Latest News" or "Our Blog" should do nicely!
+Finally, you can enter an optional Heading and Subheading for your section in the bottom fields.

-Collection list sections are designed to help you showcase new or seasonal collections on your homepage.
+Collection list is designed to help you showcase new or seasonal collections on your homepage.
 With Launch, you can feature up to nine collections at a time.

 Start by choosing the Background style you want your collection list section to use from the dropdown menu.
 There are two options: Default and Light.

 You can feature up to nine collections at a time in this section.
-If you want to add more, you can always add another collections list section, or feature them another way (in a featured image with text, for example).
+If you want to add more, you can always add another Collection list section.

-The Featured collection section is designed to—you guessed it—draw attention to products from a specific collection on your homepage.
+The Featured collection section draws attention to products from a specific collection on your homepage.
 You can display up to twelve products from the same collection in this dedicated space.

-Next, you can select the Products per row and Number of rows from the corresponding dropdowns.
+Next, you can select the Rows and Products per row from the corresponding sliders.

 Assign a heading and subheadings to the section in the Heading and Subheading fields.
 If you want, you can also add a button that links to each collection in the Button text field.

-Finally, select the Collection you want to display, and you're done!
+Finally, select the Collection you want to display.

-The Featured product is designed to - you guessed it - draw attention to a single product on your homepage!
-If you've already skipped ahead, you may have noticed that there is also a Featured product section in the General theme settings.
-That Featured product is used to select a product for goal tracking and the technical specifications feature on the selected product's page.
+The Featured product draws attention to a single product on your homepage.
+If you've already skipped ahead, you may have noticed that there is also a Featured product section in the Theme settings.
+That Featured product is used to select a product for Product goal tracking and the Technical specifications feature on the selected Product page.
 This Featured product is a bit different and completely separate from those settings.
 This is just a simple section that lets you highlight a product on your Homepage.

-Super duper easy - just click S elect product and choose which product you'd like to feature.
-The product images, options and an Add to Cart button are automatically pulled in, allowing customers to purchase the product right from the homepage!
+Click Select product to choose which product to feature.
+The product images, options and an Add-to-cart (ATC) button are automatically pulled in, allowing customers to purchase the product right from the homepage.
 There is also a View details link that will take customer's to the product's page where they can view the full description.

 - Enable image zoom